Table of Contents

 - PRS SE Custom 24

 Mini humbuckers are a variation of the traditional pickup.
-They were first introduced by Epiphone in the 1970s and quickly gained popularity among players who wanted the tone of a humbucker, but in a smaller package.
+They were first introduced by Epiphone in the 1970s.
+They quickly gained popularity among players who wanted the tone of a humbucker.
+But in a smaller package.

 Many players feel their sound falls in between a single-coil pickup and a humbucker.
 The extra bit of warmth and the lack of buzz makes them a great option over the use of single-coils.
 Especially when you tweak your guitar controls like tone and volume.

 Gibson first made P90 pickups available in the 1940s.
 They swiftly rose to the status of one of the most well-known models ever.

 They are well renowned for their aggressive, bright sound.
 Their rough, abrasive tone makes them ideal for styles like rock, blues, and punk.

 P90 pickups are made in the same manner that single-coils are, except for the bobbin and case.
 As a result of the larger parts and a different type of winding.
 The P90 has more output than a single-coil, but not as much as a humbucker.

 This puts the P90 in a class all its own, and even to this day they are still sought after in certain music genres.

 |Gritty, bright Tone